jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-multipart-upload.rst

 independently, in any order, and in parallel.
 You can use a multipart upload for objects from 5 MB to 5 TB in size.

-Amazon S3 customers are encouraged to use multipart uploads for objects greater than 100 MB.
+|S3| customers are encouraged to use multipart uploads for objects greater
+than 100 MB.

 The MultipartUploader object